-$^{26}$ (Informative Note) For example, an outdoor air duct connected to the return trunk of an HVAC system, an in-line supply fan, an HRV, or an ERV.

-&lt;sup>27 (Informative Note) For example, bathroom exhaust fan, kitchen exhaust fan.
+&lt;sup>40 (Informative Note) For example, an outdoor air duct connected to the return trunk of an HVAC system, an in-line supply fan, an HRV, or an ERV.
+The mechanical system ventilating the Dwelling Unit may be also ventilating other units.
+41 (Informative Note) For example, bathroom exhaust fan, kitchen exhaust fan.

-&lt;sup>28 (Informative Note) Measuring the ventilation air supplied to corridors of multifamily buildings is beyond the scope of this Standard.
-However, measuring the flow rate of exhaust or supply systems used for mechanical ventilation in individual dwelling units is within the scope of this Standard.
+&lt;sup>42 (Informative Note) Measuring the ventilation air supplied to corridors of multifamily buildings with multiple dwelling units is beyond the scope of this Standard.
+However, measuring the flow rate of exhaust or supply systems used for mechanical ventilation in individual dwelling units Dwelling Units is within the scope of this Standard.